Quick reference guide

 When an asset deal concerns the transfer of a business (or part of a business) as a going concern, employees of the business automatically and immediately transfer to the buyer by operation of law.
 The parties to the transfer of business are not free to choose which employees will transfer with the business and, legally, the employees transfer with all existing rights and obligations and the new employer is held to recognize the employees' previous years of service.

-The buyer as the legal successor of the former employer also becomes fully liable for all employment-related liabilities.
+The buyer as the legal successor of the former employer also becomes fully liable for all employment-related liabilities after the transfer.
+The transferor and the transferee are, however, after the date of the transfer, jointly liable towards the employee for obligations that fell due prior to the date of the transfer, as a result of an employment contract or an employment relationship existing on the date of the transfer.
 Compensation for the automatic assumption of liabilities should be addressed in the transaction documents.

-Pension schemes and the transfer of pension liabilities need to be considered carefully in the transaction context.
+Pension schemes and the transfer of pension liabilities need to be considered carefully in the transaction context as specific rules apply (there is in principle, no obligation to maintain the scheme).

 The Labor and Mine Inspection must be informed, according to Article L. 127-3 (2) of the Luxembourg Labor Code, that all required notification formalities relating to the transfer of employees have been effectively fulfilled.

-The employer must inform the employee representatives of any proposed transfer of business in good time before the completion of the transfer.
+The employer must inform the employee representatives of any proposed transfer of business in good time before the completion of the transfer; such information must include the date of the transfer, the reasons for the transfer, the legal, economic and social consequences of the transfer for the employees, and any measures that may be taken as a result of the transfer.

 If the staff headcount falls under the threshold for mandatory staff representatives, the transferor and/or transferee must notify all concerned employees in writing before the transfer.
 That notification must include the date of transfer, reasons for the transfer, legal, economic and social consequences of the transfer for the employees, and any measures that may be taken as a result of the transfer.

 Staff representatives are generally required to be informed of the proposed impact of the business transfer on employment conditions and the transfer of the employees.
 Reorganizations and operational changes that need to be implemented in conjunction with the transaction (e.g., split of operations, carve-outs of employees, relocations) typically affect employment conditions and trigger consultation obligations.
-Although the staff representation does not have a veto right, consultations may take several months and may, therefore, adversely impact the timing of the implementation of the proposed changes.
+Although the staff representation does not have a veto right, consultations may take several months and may, therefore, adversely impact the timing of the implementation of the proposed changes, although legal advice shall be sought before any dismissal is made.

 Terminations solely due to a "transfer of business" are prohibited by law.
 Terminations for other business or personal reasons remain possible.